 If you commit to going full tilt, you can burn between 400 and 600 calories during this Latin dance sesh.
 Then again, you'll be having so much fun you probably won't even notice.

 Consider this myth busted: Getting your flow on in scorching temps doesn't burn way more calories than your typical Vinyasa class.
 But it'll still earn you about 350 calories for a 90-minute session, which is nothing to sneeze at—and sweating things out is a benefit in itself.

-Yogis should note that calorie-burn can vary a lot depending on the style of practice you prefer.
-But try Vinyasa flow for a heart-pumping workout that will still keep you Zen: Depending on how vigorous the class is, it could earn you anywhere between 250 to 400 calories.
+Yogis should note that calorie burn can vary a lot depending on the style of practice you prefer.
+But try Vinyasa flow for a heart-pumping workout that will still keep you zen.
+Research shows that an hour-long class will burn about 300 calories.

 Sometimes nothing beats pounding the pavement.
 Rack up your burn by mileage: Your rule of thumb is that a mile costs roughly 100 calories—and that's not to mention the afterburn, which accelerates depending on how many miles you log.

 Next up: Check out the workout hack that toned up my arms in three weeks.